dekarrin/rezi/README.md

 lack of built-in facilities in Go for binary encoding of user-defined types is partially why REZI exists.

-REZI does not perform any automatic inference of a user-defined type's encoding such as what the `json` library is capable of.
-User-defined types that do not implement BinaryMarshaler are not supported for encoding, and those that do not implement BinaryUnmarshaler are not supported for decoding.
+REZI does not perform any automatic inference of a user-defined struct type's encoding such as what the `json` library is capable of.
+User-defined types that do not implement BinaryMarshaler or TextMarshaler are only supported for encoding if their underlying type is one supported by REZI, and vice-versa for the corresponding unmarshal methods when decoding.

 Within the `MarshalBinary` method, you can encode the data in whichever format you wish, though these examples will have that function use REZI to encode the